 top of page

-Specialty ADHD Testing for Girls
+Specialty ADHD Testing for Girls (Ages 6 and up!)

-The Center for CBT is proud to offer specialty ADHD testing services for girls.
+The Center for CBT is proud to offer our premier specialty ADHD testing program for girls.
 Traditional ADHD testing is fantastic, but it was designed for boys.
 And, since ADHD tends to look significantly different in girls than it does in boys, girls undergoing ADHD testing that doesn't specifically and methodically account for those differences risk their ADHD being overlooked and/or mis-diagnosed.
 If you are wondering whether your daughter may be struggling with ADHD, give us a call at 267-551-1984 to speak directly with an ADHD evaluation expert who specializes in ADHD evaluations for girls.

 Why does ADHD tend to get overlooked in girls?